Drew Inzer

-He serves as an Economics teacher as well as the offensive line coach at Lawrenceville School.
+Inzer currently serves as a Humanities teacher at the St. Paul's School in Concord, NH.
+Additionally coaching football in the fall and wrestling in the winter.
+He formerly served as an Economics teacher as well as an offensive line coach at Lawrenceville School.

-He also serves as Housemaster in Lawrenceville in the Hamill House.
+He also formerly served as Housemaster in Lawrenceville in the Hamill House.
 Along with this, he served as a dorm head for Hayden Hall and Shea Family Cottage at Northfield Mount Hermon School, along with his time teaching/coaching/dorm directing at Bridgton Academy, an all-boys postgraduate school in Maine.
 In his spare time he enjoys playing the bassoon, fly-fishing, hiking, and raising his children with his high school sweetheart.